-NAKO is a joint initiative run by Transparency International Defence & Security and Transparency International Ukraine.
+NAKO is a joint initiative co-founded by Transparency International Defence & Security and Transparency International Ukraine.
 It is currently supported by the Department for International Development of Great Britain (DFID) and the International Renaissance Foundation.
 Previously the project has been also supported by the Ministry of Foreign Affairs of the Netherlands and the Ministry of Foreign Affairs of Sweden.

-NAKO analyzes corruption risks in the defence and security and provides recommendations to the state authorities as to reducing the level of corruption.
-The Committee helps promote transparency and strengthen accountability to the society in the state defence institutions, assists the reform process and performs public control.
+NAKO analyzes corruption risks within Ukraine’s defence sector and provides recommendations to the state authorities as to reducing the level of corruption.
+The organization helps promote transparency and strengthen accountability to the society in the state defence institutions, assists the reform process and performs public control.

-In 2017 NAKO established active collaboration with the key participants of Ukraine’s defence and security sector– the Ministry of Defence of Ukraine and state defence industry enterprises, predominantly Ukroboronprom.
+NAKO actively collaborates with the key participants of Ukraine’s defence and security sector– the Ministry of Defence of Ukraine and state defence industry enterprises, predominantly Ukroboronprom.
 The organization has signed Memorandum of Understanding with Ukraine’s Ministry of Defence and currently participates in a number of working groups at the Ministry.
-NAKO helps the Ministry to raise the Index of Anti-corruption Policy in the defence sector (Government Defence Anti-Corruption Index, GDACI), envisaged in the Strategic Defence Bulletin of Ukraine.
+NAKO helps the Ministry to raise the Government Defence Integritiy Index (GDI), envisaged in the Strategic Defence Bulletin of Ukraine.

 NAKO produced recommendations which were included in the Annual National Programme of Ukraine-NATO cooperation for 2017 and 2018.
 NAKO’s recommendations were also included in technical specifications for MoD procurement of thousands of emergency kits.
 NAKO’s expertise also helped introduce changes aimed at efficient decentralisation of medical procurement in the Armes Forces of Ukraine, the reform process continues.

 NAKO has actively promoted the reform process at the state defence concern Ukroboronprom.
-Due to the NAKO’s involvement, the Supervisory Board was renewed, and unprecedentedly, the independent international audit was announced.
-Thus, NAKO has reestablished dialogue with and monitors the tendering process of the independent international audit there.
-The Committee sees this process as the opportunity to bring light to inefficiencies, corruption risks and structural deficits at the state-owned defence establishment.
+Due to the NAKO’s involvement, the effective Supervisory Board was renewed, and unprecedentedly, the independent international financial audit was announced.
+The Independent Defence Anti-Corruption Committee continues to monitor the independent audit and support the defence enterprise on its way of implementing the OECD standards.
+This will help to bring light to inefficiencies, corruption risks and structural deficits at the state-owned defence establishment.